PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 20:11:10
+Last updated: 2024-04-05 20:12:15
-Random Quote: The greatest fools are ofttimes more clever than the men who laugh at them.  -  Tywin Lannister
+Random Quote: Why have average when you can have extraordinary? - Madelyn Stillwell